Wind-WindKids/winding/samples/sophieandwind/ice.md

 working: page, text
 --
 Wind cried.
 Then he sat at his desk and opened his French textbook.
+The essay was due the next day.
+ *“My day at school.”*

-Essay on "my day at school" was due the next day, and he hadn’t even started.
+And he hadn’t even started.
 He worked for two hours.
 He got it done.
 He worked another hour.

 Before bed, he opened the message app on his laptop, found Sophie’s dad:
 "Please, tell if Sophie is okay."